voidhashcom/effect-query/README.md

 # Effect Query

 Integration of Effect-ts with Tanstack Query.
 Run your Effects from Tanstack Query.
-Fully type-safe.
+Fully type-safe and compatible with Effect RPC and Effect HttpApi.

 ## Quick Start